ahartloper/rlmtp/protocols/readme.md

 The sense of sigma, epsilon, e_true, and sigma_true should be such that compressive stresses and strains are negative and tensile strains are positive.
 The sense of all the other measured values is arbitrary.
+Note: the brackets here indicate the units of the data, and DO NOT indicate optional arguments.

 ## Temperature Data File Protocol